-- 1.1 To ensure that household consumers with no or lower income are not denied a reasonable service and that the municipality is not financially burdened with non-payment of services, the Council of Makhado Municipality confirmed the current Indigent Policy, dated 30 May 2006, at their special budget meeting on 28 May 2007. - 1.2 However, the Council is faced with a significant amount of outstanding debt and the continuous defaulting by certain consumers who can afford to pay for services.
+- 1.1 To ensure that household consumers with no or lower income are not denied a reasonable service and that the municipality is not financially burdened with non-payment of services, the Council of Makhado Municipality confirmed the current Indigent Policy, dated 30 May 2006, at their special budget meeting on 28 May 2007. - However, the Council is faced with a significant amount of outstanding debt and the continuous defaulting by certain consumers who can afford to pay for services.
 At the very same meeting the Council also confirmed the Credit Control and Debt Collection Policy, dated 30 may 2006, to deal with these consumers. - 1.3 The Municipal Manager must ensure that all avenues are utilised to collect the municipality's debt.
 However, despite strict enforcement of the above policies, Council will continuously be confronted by circumstances requiring the possible write-off of irrecoverable debt.
 There are certain circumstances that allow for the valid termination of debt collection procedures.
-Examples of such circumstances are as follow:- - 1.3.1 The insolvency of the debtor, whose estate has insufficient funds. - 1.3.2 A balance being too small to recover, for economic reasons, considering the cost of recovery. - 1.3.3 Where Council deems that a customer or groups of customers are unable to pay for services rendered. - 1.4 The municipality must maintain audit trials in such an instance, and document the reasons for the abandonment of the action or claim in respect of the debt. - 1.5 Council retains the power to decide on write-off of debt.
+Examples of such circumstances are as follow:- - 1.3.1 The insolvency of the debtor, whose estate has insufficient funds. - 1.3.2 A balance being too small to recover, for economic reasons, considering the cost of recovery. - 1.3.3 Where Council deems that a customer or groups of customers are unable to pay for services rendered. - 1.4 The municipality must maintain audit trials in such an instance, and document the reasons for the abandonment of the action or claim in respect of the debt.